Micro-Macro Decomposition of Particle Swarm Optimization Methods: Numerical algorithm and results

 We now focus on the evolution of the consensus point.
 In Figure \ref{fig:posvinc}, we deduced that the movement of particles from the central region of the figure toward the constraint is indicative of a better approximation of the consensus point as time evolves.
 To further investigate this phenomenon, we executed 100 runs of the PSO algorithm.
 As illustrated in \Cref{fig: gradient_behavior}, the evolution of the consensus point exhibits characteristics reminiscent of a gradient-based method, despite the implementation of the PSO method, which is inherently gradient-free.
-This phenomenon has previously been examined for the CBO method (which is connected to PSO via a zero inertia limit) in the context of solving unconstrained minimization problems, as outlined in \cite{riedl2023gradientneed}.
+This phenomenon has previously been examined for the CBO method (which is connected to PSO via a zero inertia limit), in the context of solving unconstrained minimization problems, as outlined in \cite{riedl2023gradientneed}. \\ The presented method can be further evaluated based on the results already obtained for the PSO and CBO optimization methods.
+In \cite{BORGHI2023113859}, a comparison of the convergence rates of the two methods without penalty is provided.
+The PSO method has been demonstrated to be less stable and reliable when dealing with difficult objective function, in contrast to the CBO method, which has been shown to be more robust.
+We expect these results to remain unchanged when comparing CBO and PSO with penalization.